ServerBot User Manual v1.10.0

-ServerBot - Discord Bot developed by Kamile320 enabling:
+ServerBot - Discord Bot developed by Kamile320 that features:

 Content: